Visiting the buried city of Akrotiri Santorini: Greece’s Pompeii

 The ruins of Akrotiri make an easy Santorini day trip.
 They’re located in the south of the island, 20 minutes’ drive from Fira.
 If you don’t have a car there are hourly buses from Fira bus station to Akrotiri, which take around 25 minutes and cost €2 one way.

-Or if you want to make things easy you can also book a bus tour* from Fira to the ruins and the Red Beach.
+Or if you want to make things easy you can book a bus tour* from Fira to the ruins and the Red Beach.
 The Red Beach (Kokkini Paralia) with its dramatic cliffs is only a short walk from Akrotiri archaeological site and is well worth adding onto your visit.

-Visiting Akrotiri archaeological site
+Akrotiri archaeological site hours and prices

 Will be visiting Santorini this April-May and will be adding a visit to Akritori to our stay.
 Thank you for sharing information about this ancient city.